haiwera-silk-cd/magento-devdocs/guides/v2.1/install-gde/install-quick-ref.md

 3. Just as importantly, set up the <a href="{{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html">Magento file system owner</a> on the server.
 4. Switch to the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento file system owner{% endglossarytooltip %}.

-### Get the Magento software
+### 获取Magento
-When all prerequisites have been met, get the Magento software using {% glossarytooltip d85e2d0a-221f-4d03-aa43-0cda9f50809e %}Composer{% endglossarytooltip %} as follows:
+When all prerequisites have been met, 获取Magento using {% glossarytooltip d85e2d0a-221f-4d03-aa43-0cda9f50809e %}Composer{% endglossarytooltip %} as follows:

 	cd <web server docroot directory>
 	composer create-project --repository-url=https://repo.magento.com/ magento/project-community-edition magento2

-You're required to authenticate; see <a href="{{ page.baseurl }}/install-gde/prereq/connect-auth.html">Get your authentication keys</a> for details.
+You're required to authenticate; see <a href="{{ page.baseurl }}/install-gde/prereq/connect-auth.html">获取你的认证密钥</a> for details.
 This downloads Magento code only; it doesn't install the software for you.

 <div class="bs-callout bs-callout-tip">
 	<p>Alternatively, you can also download a <a href="{{ page.baseurl }}/install-gde/install/get-software.html">Magento software archive</a>.</p>